dentarg/auth0-blog/_posts/2017-12-08-how-poor-identity-access-management-equals-security-breaches.markdown

 ## 3. How Hackers Tricked Top Movie Executives to Give Them Access

 Sony Pictures Entertainment made an offensive movie about North Korea's leader, Kim Jong-un.
-Shortly after the movie release, Sony suffered a huge data breach, which [Fortune](https://www.cnbc.com/video/2015/06/26/inside-sonys-hack-of-the-century.html)called, *The Hack of the Century.*
+Shortly after the movie release, Sony suffered a huge data breach, which [Fortune](https://www.cnbc.com/video/2015/06/26/inside-sonys-hack-of-the-century.html) called, *The Hack of the Century.*

 While much of the hype and news around the hack was centered on possible North Korean involvement, what often gets missed is the way it happened.
 The hackers didn't beat the security system with advanced technology or a fancy decryption algorithm.
 They simply tricked Sony executives to give them their usernames and passwords.